Becoming Catholic (OCIA)

 The Catechumenate consists of weekly gatherings for those who have made the decision to continue learning about the Catholic faith.

 During the Catechumenate, we attend the 10:30am Sunday Mass as a group and are sent out together after the homily to “Break Open” the Word of God.
 These Sunday sessions conclude by the end of Mass.
 In addition, we meet weekly on Wednesday nights for an informal session, touching on a variety of topics related to the Catholic faith and our life as disciples of Jesus Christ.
-Each candidate works towards full initiation in the Catholic Church in their own time frame and will celebrate the Sacraments of Baptism, Eucharist, and/or Confirmation when they are ready.

 Step III.
 Receiving the Sacraments and celebrating the first year as a fully initiated Catholic.